• Skip to primary navigation

 Then bake or fry as usual.

-• Key Characteristics: Crushed nuts provide a crunchy texture and a rich, nutty flavor that can enhance the depth of various dishes.
+• Key Characteristics: Crushed nuts provide a crunchy texture and a rich, nutty flavor that can improve the depth of various dishes.
 They work well as a substitute for panko breadcrumbs, particularly when you want to add extra texture and a hint of nuttiness.

 Andrew Gray